thanos-io/thanos/docs/components/sidecar.md

                                  URL at which to reach Prometheus's API.
 For better performance use local network.
       --tsdb.path="./data"       Data directory of TSDB.
-      --gcs.bucket=<bucket>      Google Cloud Storage bucket name for stored blocks.
-If empty, sidecar won't store any block inside Google Cloud Storage.
-      --s3.bucket=<bucket>       S3-Compatible API bucket name for stored blocks.
-      --s3.endpoint=<api-url>    S3-Compatible API endpoint for stored blocks.
-      --s3.access-key=<key>      Access key for an S3-Compatible API.
-      --s3.insecure              Whether to use an insecure connection with an S3-Compatible API.
-      --s3.signature-version2    Whether to use S3 Signature Version 2;
-                                 otherwise Signature Version 4 will be used.
-      --s3.encrypt-sse           Whether to use Server Side Encryption --reloader.config-file=""  Config file watched by the reloader.
+      --reloader.config-file=""  Config file watched by the reloader.
       --reloader.config-envsubst-file=""
                                  Output file for environment variable